Online Church Trends: Bad News, Good News, and Where We're Headed

 This is particularly hard to hear.
 In March and April, many churches were experiencing spikes in their online attendance.
 Former members who had moved away were re-connecting to the community by appearing in Zoom calls and in the chat in the Sunday livestream.
 Many churches report that local citizens who had passed by the church thousands of times but had never entered used this time of lockdown to finally see what’s going on ‘inside.’
 And a nation and world weary and worried about the pandemic were turning, as they often do, to online faith communities for comfort and hope.

 As with other acute moments, that spike returned to pre-crisis levels.
-The Unstuck Group found that online viewership is now 12% below pre-Covid in-person attendance.
+According to church trends, The Unstuck Group found that online viewership is now 12% below pre-Covid in-person attendance.

 So, was online church false hope, just a short-term fix?

 If the dropouts are at the short end of the trend, there are still many signs of long term traction with church online.

 - 3 out of 5 adults hope that, even post-Covid, their church will continue to use digital means to bring people together.
 Looks like all those introverts and parents and people who find in-person church a little intimidating are voting with their feet.